The Angelica Kauffman Gallery: A Curatorial Project by Elaine Luther

 Links to Blog Posts about Additional Shows in the Angelica Kauffman Gallery

 There have been so many shows already, that if I post a record of each of them here, as I had planned, this page could become quite full and slow to load!
-Here’s the link to the July 2021 Solo Show of Work by Printmaker Mel Kolstad.
+Instead, I’ll link to the blog posts below, one post for each show.
+It’s now August 2021 and we’ve held a dozen shows!
+With three solo shows booked for fall!

 For the month ofJune 2021, three micro galleries went to the Glass Case Gallery at The Waste Shed, Chicago’s Premier Creative Reuse Store.
 Each gallery featured a solo show by an artist: Andrew Venell, Terry Clarbour and Bryan Northup.